-History is silent on how the number has come to be seen as unlucky, but there is a rather unnerving amount (more than 13) of historical events that have likely led to the misfortune under which 13 suffers.
+History and numerology are silent on how the number has come to be seen as unlucky, but there are a rather unnerving amount (more than 13) of historical events that have likely led to the misfortune under which 13 suffers.

 Here are a few.

 - Pope John Paul II was shot and nearly died on May 13, 1981.